ShivashishY/shiva/content/posts/blockchain-guide-for-noobs.md

 Both use many computers (nodes).

-Let&#39;s know something new about the Internet and Blockchain.
+Let's know something new about the Internet and Blockchain.

 The first generation of the Digital Revolution brought us the Internet of Information.
 Whereas the second generation — which is powered by blockchain technology — presented us with the Internet of Value: a new platform that will reshape the world of business and make the old order of human affairs even better.